 Brown rice has 80% more arsenic than its white counterpart.
 Arsenic is pulled into the grain through the soil and stored in the outer layers.
 These outer layers are removed during processing into white rice.

 Eating brown rice in moderation will not be harmful to your health.
-Healthy diets should include a variety of foods, including a diverse array of whole grains.

 Is brown rice gluten-free?